 Archestratos wrote the first cooking book in history in 330 B.C., showing and reminding that cuisine is a sign of civilization.
 In Greece there is a whole philosophy regarding eating and sharing food.
 Only think about the symposiums and of course Dionysus, the ancient god of conviviality, wine and food.
 For the Greeks, eating with friends either at a tavern or at home is a social affair that has its deep roots in antiquity.
 The word symposium literally means drinking with company and was a social activity that continues till today.

-The Greek cuisine is known all over the world for its delicious dishes that come to a wide variety of tastes, satisfying both vegetarians and meat eaters.
+The cuisine is known all over the world for its delicious dishes that come to a wide variety of tastes, satisfying both vegetarians and meat eaters.
 The secrets that have made it that popular are the fresh ingredients of good quality, the right and wise use of different herbs and spices and the Greek olive oil.
 Its basic simplicity is the way of cooking adds to the charm of Greek cuisine, creating a lot of mouthwatering delicacies, both salty and sweet.
-A glass of Greek wine also usually accompanies a meal in Greece.
+A glass of wine also usually accompanies a meal in Greece.
 In summer, a cold glass of beer is also very usual in lunchtime.

-View the Best restaurants in Greece.
+View the Best restaurants.

 Do you Need a Free Travel Quote?

 Our team of experienced travel specialists can organize your unforgettable vacation in Greece!

 Please send us a request and we will rapidly answer you with a free quote!

 You will be delighted by the taste of the fresh vegetables such as tomatoes, carrots, onions and garlic, as well as of fruits, such as peaches, apricots cherries, melons and watermelons.
 The mild climate is ideal for the outdoor cultivation of these traditional products, which especially in summer are a real refreshing pleasure!